evincarofautumn/Ward/README.md

 }
 ```

-(And this is better coding practice, anyway.)
+(And this is arguably better coding practice, anyway.)